Minimum 2:1 (or equivalent) or an appropriate first degree and postgraduate qualification

 - Water use by floodplain vegetation

 We encourage enquiries from prospective students on any aspect of biodiversity and conservation ecology.
-Lists of postgraduate research projects likely to be available for a 2016 start will become available towards the end of 2015.

 Fees and funding

 Please see The Open University website http://www.open.ac.uk/postgraduate/research-degrees/fees-and-funding for more information.

 Course contact details